Visiting the Centre Safely

 I am a Member.
 Do I still need to book?

-No. Tough we are still limiting numbers, BWC Members do NOT need to pre-book online.
+No. Though we do limit numbers, BWC Members do NOT need to pre-book online.
 Valid Membership cards must be presented at the Admissions Desk on arrival to gain entry to the Centre, otherwise an admission fee will be payable.

 I have joined as a member recently but not have not received my card.
 Can I still visit?